aimee-mcneil-melville/ToDo-Full-Stack/packages/consuming-server-apis/README.md

-# External APIs - Choose your own adventure!
+# Consuming external APIs from our server - Choose your own adventure!

 This exercise is about exploring the world of APIs available to us.